Are you missing simple opportunities to promote your business online?

 Seize Every Opportunity

 When you work for someone else, there isn’t much motivation to put a link to the company website in your personal email signature.
-Lots of people who use Facebook and Twitter don’t even list their place of employment in their bios.
+Lots of people who use Facebook and Twitter don’t even list their places of employment in their bios.
 And all kinds of forums are buzzing with workers who want to banter about anything and everything…except work.

 Employed workers don’t promote their employers for a number of reasons.
 First of all, they may not be allowed to, legally.
 For the average worker, marketing and bringing in business is not part of their job description.
 Many workers won’t see any benefits from such efforts, anyway.
 Most would rather not think about work when they’re off duty.